blackcrystal0000/Codilitytest02/Test.md

 N and F are integers within the range [1..100,000];
 each element of array A is an integer within the range [1..6];
 M is an integer within the range [1..6].
 Remember, all submissions are being checked for plagiarism.
-Your recruiter will be informed in case suspicious activity is detected.
+Your recruiter will be informed in case suspicious activity is detected.git